 Q: Where can you buy essiac tea?

 A: You can purchase essiac tea mixes in health stores in your area, or from health websites.
-Please make sure you're buying essiac tea from a highly reputable source so you can reap the potential benefits this drink has to offer and avoid being scammed.
+Please make sure you're buying essiac tea from a highly reputable source so you can reap the potential benefits this drink has to offer.